scaa1810/scaa1810/README.md

 # 💫 About Me:
-🌱 it all started with a discord spam bot...
+🌱 it all started with lego...

 ## 🌐 Socials: